 The marriage to von Arnim-Schlagenthin ended in 1908 when Elizabeth returned to London, and they never divorced.
 After her husband died in 1910, Von Arnim settled mainly in her newly built chalet in Montana, Switzerland, although she spent time in London also.
 Here she moved easily within literary society: Forster and Walpole (both had been tutors to her children when in Germany), Vernon Lee, George Bernard Shaw and Max Beerbohm were friends; also Bertrand Russell and H. G. Wells — who, often said to have been her lover for three years (though it has been suggested also that the affair was never consummated), was the cause of an enmity between Rebecca West and von Arnim.
 Such an artistic, elegantly bohemian and socially aware circle was a natural milieu for von Arnim.
 But she rarely courted much controversy, and to call her an archetypal feminist, for instance, could be difficult, though there were obvious strands of Fabian thinking in her portrayal of marriage in her novels; but marriage from her own experience was both stultifying and dissatisfying, and she did chafe at many social conventions.
 “I believe all needlework and dressmaking is of the devil,” she wrote in Elizabeth and Her German Garden, “designed to keep women from study.”

 In 1916, recently naturalized as a British citizen, she married Bertrand Russell’s elder brother, Frank Russell; she became known for the rest of her life as Countess Russell.
+In her memoir she referred to him as ”Doom”.
 After turmoil and bitterness they separated almost as quickly as they had courted.
-Russell proved to be a bully and tyrant, addicted to playing bridge and cocaine supposedly, overly reliant on Elizabeth’s income, and he had sought to keep her imprisoned inside their house; he even sued the removal firm that Elizabeth hired to collect her property from the house.
+Russell proved to be a bully and tyrant, addicted to playing bridge and cocaine supposedly, overly reliant on Elizabeth’s income, and he had sought to keep her imprisoned inside their house; he even sued the removal firm that Elizabeth hired to collect her property from the house when she fled.
 She wrote to Hugh Walpole in 1926 that “I am forever and ever your loving friend Elizabeth, once Beauchamp, late Arnim, and now very unfortunately Russell.”
-Vera (1921) is about this disastrous second marriage; many critics consider it to be her literary high tide (John Middleton Murry aptly called it “Wuthering Heights by Jane Austen”).
-Elizabeth fled to America in 1919, there to continue a romance with a British publisher, Alexander Stuart Freres Reeves (later to become head of Heinemann), who was thirty years younger than she; he had been employed initially to catalogue her voluminous collection of books shelved in her Swiss chalet (von Arnim’s library was huge, mostly dispersed upon her death to family and booksellers, though some of it has survived in various university libraries).
+Vera (1921) is about this disastrous second marriage.
+Many critics consider it to be her literary high tide; John Middleton Murry aptly called it “Wuthering Heights by Jane Austen”.
+Elizabeth travelled to America in 1919, there to continue a romance with a British publisher, Alexander Stuart Freres Reeves (later to become head of Heinemann), who was thirty years younger than she.
+He had been employed initially to catalogue her voluminous collection of books shelved in her Swiss chalet. (von Arnim’s library was huge, mostly dispersed upon her death to family and booksellers, though some of it has survived in various university libraries.)
 This relationship was the inspiration for the novel Love (1925).

 The Enchanted April (1922) is von Arnim’s most leisurely paced book, yet full of dynamic contrast and with a full complement of character and wonderful scenic description.
 Of all her books it has surely become the most popular, and of course the one most amenable to the big screen.
 There have been two film adaptations, in 1935 and more successfully in 1992; also it ran as a Broadway play in 1925.

 The story and its setting were inspired by a holiday von Arnim had taken at the Castello Brown in Portofino on the Italian Riviera.
 Four dissimilar women in 1920s England, each dissatisfied with their social condition, unhappy with their marriage or lack thereof, attracted by an advert in The Times, share a month stay in Italy where, despite the tensions of their staged and often angular relationships, they rediscover hope, love and a meaning to life in the beauty and calm of their environment.
 The end of the novel is both wondrous and uplifting; more than that, it is compelling and perhaps magical.
 The terms lowbrow and highbrow had entered the Oxford English Dictionary in 1906 and 1908; middlebrow as a classification of writing was first used in the late 1920s, a few years after this book was published.
-The Enchanted April could be the most middlebrow and lightweight of von Arnim’s books, but it remains almost impossible today to pigeon-hole this book and her as a writer in any cultural sense.
+The Enchanted April could be the most middlebrow of von Arnim’s books, the easiest on the eye, for sure.
+But the book, as its author, remains almost impossible today to pigeon-hole in any cultural sense.
 And there is just no need to.
-Previous generations may have been disappointed by her lightweight literary stature, and this may have delayed von Arnim’s reception into the bookish firmament, at least on to the Vintage Classics list.
+Previous generations may have been underwhelmed by her lightweight literary stature.
+This may have delayed von Arnim’s reception into the bookish firmament, at least on to the Vintage Classics list.
 In fact her novels had all but been forgotten until Virago started to republish them in the late 1970s and 1980s.
 (It was Virago incidentally who settled on the name Elizabeth von Arnim, rather than just Elizabeth.)
 “I will write sweet simple tales yet,” wrote D. H. Lawrence to his agent, J. B. Pinker; “If only Guy Thorne would lend me his mantle for a week or two, or Lady Russell her muff!”
 If only she had done so.
 It might have been interesting.

 The last letter Katherine Mansfield ever posted was to her cousin.
 She had just read The Enchanted April and asked her, “How do you write like that?
 How?
 How?”
 But the question was rhetorical.
 Mansfield had observed previously that it “is a delectable book; the only other person who could have written it is Mozart.”
 She was so right.
 It is Mozart’s carefree delight and his refined, instinctive form that tiptoes above the text, Mozart’s irreverence for self yet respect for others, and Mozart’s adorned simplicity and taste — and before all else it is good taste — which define this book so clearly.